JDevShivamGarg/Smart-Environmental-Monitoring/README.md

 ## 🌍 Overview

-The **Smart Environmental Monitoring System** is a comprehensive full-stack application that provides real-time environmental data monitoring across 31+ cities in India.
+**AirLens** is a comprehensive full-stack application that provides real-time environmental data monitoring across 31+ cities in India.
 The system automatically fetches data from multiple weather and air quality APIs, stores it in a cloud database, and presents it through an intuitive, interactive web interface.

 ### Key Highlights